eazeta/eazeta/README.md

 🌱 I’m currently learning

-Data Engineering, including tools such as Apache Spark, Hadoop, and SQL.
+Data Engineering, including tools such as Python and SQL.

 💬 Ask me about